peterschwarz/clj-serial/README.md

 [![Build Status](https://travis-ci.org/peterschwarz/clj-serial.png?branch=master)](https://travis-ci.org/peterschwarz/clj-serial)

 A simple library for serial port communication with Clojure.
 Although serial communciation may be considered old tech, it's useful for a communicating with a plethora of devices including exciting new hardware such as the [Monome](http://monome.org) and the [Arduino](http://arduino.cc).
-It's powerd by [PureJavaComm] (https://github.com/nyholku/purejavacomm)for serial communication
+It's powerd by [PureJavaComm] (https://github.com/nyholku/purejavacomm) for serial communication

 ## Installation